-Usually patients with joint replacements will set off metal detectors.
-It is reasonable for you to people who have had joint replacements may set off detectors.
+There are millions of individuals with joint replacements, and screening protocols recognize that people who have had joint replacements may set off detectors.
 You do not need to carry specific documentation to prove that you have a joint replacement.
 Metal detector screenings follow universal protocols that allow for people with joint replacements to proceed after confirmation that no threat exists.